vtex/faststore/README.md

 Gatsby has a very mature plugin system where the `No Fork` philosophy can be implemented via Gatsby Themes and Shadowing.
 Also, Gatsby is very aligned with performance by implementing the PRPL architecture.

 ## Continuous Performance and Stability
 Maintaining the FastStore performance and stability is a key element.
-For this, using Lighthouse CI and Cypress in your CI/CD pipeline is recommended.
+For this, using Lighthouse CI and Cypress in your CI/CD pipeline is **highly** recommended.

 We provide a base setup for both platforms so you can easily add them to your CI/CD platform.